superbay/knowledge/database/learning_mongodb/learning_log.markdown

 mongoDB Webconsole how to use?

+* how to use push while updating
+* b.1.8 257 locality and precomputation need more explanation
+* Anti-patterns after 258

  There are a couple reasons for this.
 First, failover is completely manual.
 If the master node fails, then an administrator must shut down a slave and restart it as